 Amanda Womac, President

-Amanda Womac is a freelance science writer and part-time development manager for the Bijou Theatre.
 Amanda received a B.A. in Creative Writing from the University of Tennessee, Chattanooga in 2003.
 She studied Science Journalism at the University of Tennessee, Knoxville and received her M.S. in 2008.
 While attending graduate school, Amanda worked in the College of Engineering Communications where she had many opportunities to publish science-based articles in the College’s newsletter, annual reports and other publications.
 Amanda also interned at the Oak Ridge National Lab’s Spallation Neutron Source.
-Currently, Amanda freelances for Quest and The Ledger.
+Amanda has contributed regularly to Quest and The Ledger.

 Robin Hill, Vice President